Health Services Manager Salary: Your 2025 Guide

 • Public health

-It usually takes two to three years to complete a master's degree.
-Depending on the type of health services manager you want to be, you may be required to complete a practicum, which involves a year or more of supervised practical experience.
+It typically takes two to three years to complete a master’s degree.
+Depending on the type of health services manager you want to be, you may need to complete a practicum, which involves a year or more of supervised practical experience.

-If you're leaning toward becoming a nursing home administrator, you'll be required to get licensed, and requirements for licensing vary from state to state.
-To get licensed in most states, you must:
+If you’re leaning toward becoming a nursing home administrator, you’ll be required to earn your license, and requirements for licensing vary from state to state.
+To earn your license in most states, you must:

 • Have a bachelor’s degree in an appropriate field